Find alternatives to calling the Charlottesville Police Department.

 - B.U.C.K.
 Squad

-- A division of Guns Down, Inc. made up of community members trained in violence intervention and de-escalation.
+- Group made up of community members trained in violence intervention and de-escalation.
+Violence interruption and immediate response for disarming and de-escalating conflict.

 - Peace in the Streets